60 Simple, Delicious School Lunch Ideas That Even the Pickiest Eaters Will Love

 37. Meal-Prep Sesame Noodles

-Toss your kid’s favorite protein into this Asian-inspired, make-ahead lunch for loads of customizable flavor (yep, tofu will work).
-The best part is the silky sesame sauce that clings to cold noodles so well and tastes so right.
+Toss your kid’s favorite protein into this Asian-inspired, make-ahead lunch for loads of customizable flavor.
+The best part is the silky sesame sauce that clings to cold noodles like a charm.

 38. Broccoli and Cheddar Brown Rice Muffins